gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 unqualified.
 This implies that the rest of the compiler will not have to be changed as a result of this step.

-3. Support will be added to SIL, IRGen, Serialization, SILPrinting, and SIL Parsing for the rest of the qualifiers.
+3. Support will be added to SIL, IRGen, Serialization, SIL Printing, and SIL Parsing for the rest of the qualifiers.
 SILGen will not be modified at this stage.

+4. The `load_borrow` and `borrow_end` instructions will be created.
+These will only have SIL, IRGen, Serialization, SIL Printing, and SIL Parsing support added.

-4. A pass called the "OwnershipModelEliminator" will be implemented.
+5. A pass called the "OwnershipModelEliminator" will be implemented.
 It will blow up all `load`, `store` instructions with non `*::Unqualified` ownership into their constituant ARC operations and `*::Unqualified` `load`, `store` insts.
+It will not process `load_borrow` and `borrow_end` since currently it is not expected for SILGen to emit such instructions.

 3. An option called "EnforceSILOwnershipMode" will be added to the verifier.
 If the option is set, the verifier will assert if: